bingeli1212/nitrile-preview/doc/DOC-para-list.md

 ---
-title: The "bull" paragraph
+title: The "list" paragraph
 ---

-The "bull" paragraph is recognized by the presence of a symbol before the text of the first line.
+The "list" paragraph is automatically recognized by the presence of a symbol before the text of the first line.